 Of course, I can’t do a list of free Marketing tools without mentioning Canva at the very top.
 Anyone who knows me knows that I am a huge fan of this tool.
 And I can’t stop recommending it enough!
 And no, they are not paying me to do that (unfortunately… 🙂 ).

-Anyways, Canva is a graphics design platform that makes it ridiculously easy for anyone to do hundreds of designs without having any experience in Photoshop, Adobe Illustrator or any other tool.
+Anyways, Canva is a graphics design platform (affiliate link) that makes it ridiculously easy for anyone to do hundreds of designs without having any experience in Photoshop, Adobe Illustrator or any other tool.
 They have plenty of templates for:

 - Social media campaigns, including Facebook, Instagram and Twitter;